jup-ag/space-station/guides/9-bridge/2-bridging.md

     <meta name="twitter:card" content="summary" />
 </head>

-The current crypto-sphere is made up of numerous blockchains which can act as silo's for assets and liquidity.
-With that in mind cross chain mobility for crypto assets is a highly desirable solution in this realm.
+The current cryptosphere is made up of numerous blockchains which can act as silos for assets and liquidity.
+With that in mind, cross-chain mobility for crypto assets is a highly desirable solution in this realm.
 To solve this issue, bridges were invented.
-Bridges are applications configured to manage asset custody and enable cross chain asset swapping.
+Bridges are applications configured to manage asset custody and enable cross-chain asset swapping.

 :::info
 Most bridge applications work in the same way.
-They require connecting multiple wallets (source & destination chains), selecting the input / output tokens and the input amount.
+They require connecting multiple wallets (source & destination chains), selecting the input / output tokens, and the input amount.
 They will also require at least 2 transactions confirming on both the source and destination chains.
 :::

 ## Basic Bridging User Flow